Iwo Jima Memorial

 Iwo Jima Memorial Rumors

-There are a total of 12 hands in the memorial that correspond to the six military men depicted on the statue.
+There are a total of 12 hands in the memorial that corresponds to the six military men depicted on the statue.
 Since the creation of the monument, there have been rumors of a 13th hand that was created by the original sculptor to symbolize the other Marines involved in the raising of the American flag at Iwo Jima or in other conspiracy theories the hand of God.
 The sculptor denied the rumors stating “Who needed 13 hands?
 Twelve were enough.”
-Despite this acknowledgement, it is not well-known by the American public that the Marines and sailor depicted raising the flag were actually the second group of men to raise a flag on the mountain that day in Iwo Jima.
+Despite this acknowledgment, it is not well-known by the American public that the Marines and sailor depicted raising the flag were actually the second group of men to raise a flag on the mountain that day in Iwo Jima.

 How Do You Visit the Iwo Jima Memorial?

 The Iwo Jima Memorial (aka Marine Corps Memorial) is located at Marshall Drive, between Route 50 and Arlington National Cemetery, in Arlington, VA.
 The memorial is approximately six blocks from the Rosslyn Metro Station if you are using this mode of travel in the District to visit the historical sites.
-The Netherlands Carillon, a bell tower and park are adjacent to the memorial.
+The Netherlands Carillon, a bell tower, and park are adjacent to the memorial.
 Similar to the World War 2 Memorial, the Iwo Jima Memorial is open 24 hours a day, every day of the year and is free of charge to visit.
 The USMC presents the Marine Sunset Review Parade on Tuesdays from 7 to 8:30 p.m., May through August.